 Who does the Construction Manager work for?

 While a Construction Manager may work for a construction contracting firm, government agency or an architectural or engineering firm, approximately 75% are self-employed.
 Self-employed Construction Managers must know how to generate their own business opportunities, market their services, bid on jobs, and work on a wide variety of projects.
-Here at Everglades University, we’ve recognized this trend and incorporated courses like Managing a Construction Business and Accounting Principles in our bachelor’s program so our graduates are fully prepared upon graduation.
+Here at Everglades University, we’ve recognized this trend and incorporated courses like Managing a Construction Business and Accounting Principles in our bachelor’s program so our graduates are better prepared upon graduation.

 Who does the Construction Manager work with?